ska-telescope/ska-pst-stat/README.md

     make local-dev-env

-Finally, install the required HDF5 development libraries

-    apt-get update -y
-    apt install libhdf5-dev -y
+After the builder container is launched, install any residual dependencies with

+    make local-apt-install-dependencies

-The library and applications can now be built using the standard makefile templates provided by CICD infrastructure.
+The STAT library and applications can now be built using the standard makefile templates provided by CICD infrastructure.

 ### Debug Build